 Dave Fornell, editor of DAIC Magazine

 Signs for "Heroes work here" outside healthcare facilities and even the homes of clinicians have popped up across the country.
-This photo shows healthcare workers at the Lenox Health emergency room entrance being greeted to cheers and thanks for their essential service during the COVID-19 pandemic in New York City at a public thank you event May 21, 2020.
+This photo shows healthcare workers at the Lenox Hill emergency room entrance being greeted to cheers and thanks for their essential service during the COVID-19 pandemic in New York City at a public thank you event May 21, 2020.

 Prior to January 2020 when clinicians read about the history of the 1918 flu, and epidemiologists predicted we were overdue for another serious pandemic, the question in the back of many people's minds was how they would act when the arrival day came for a new modern plague.
 In just a couple months, health systems and their clinicians worldwide went from wondering to being thrown into the thick of that scenario with the arrival of COVID-19 (SARS-CoV-2).

 Cardiology, like all the departments in all hospitals, has undergone some major changes since March 2020, namely a huge reduction in procedure volumes, halting clinical trials and finding new ways to communicate with patients via telehealth.
 It also forced cardiology clinicians to think differently, such as what procedures and tests are "elective" and how to triage which patients will get revascularization or transcatheter heart valve repairs or replacements, and which patients are well enough to hold off on for weeks or months.

 More dire questions have also come up for serious discussion, such as not resuscitating patients who code if suspected of being COVID positive, and developing contingency plans to use lytic therapy in place of PCI in heart attack patients if a hospital becomes completely overwhelmed with COVID-19 patients.